-From this analysis, the angles between the ISS point of reference for the position data and CATS instrument was determined as 2.00 degrees for yaw, -0.50 degrees for roll, and -0.25 for pitch.
+From this analysis, the angles between the ISS point of reference for the position data and CATS instrument was determined as 2.00 degrees for yaw, -0.50 degrees for roll, and -0.25 degrees for pitch.
 These "offset" angles have been incorporated into the V2.06 algorithms.
-Figure 1 shows the CATS attenuated total backscatter at 1064 nm for 19 Aug.
+Figure 2 shows the CATS attenuated total backscatter at 1064 nm for 19 Aug.
 2015 (top panel) as the instrument passed over the continent of Africa (ISS track shown in blue in bottom panel, with the red track indicating the scene plotted).
 The DEM surface altitude is overlaid (green) for the CATS footprint geolocation computed using the V2.06 algorithm in the top panel, which shows very good agreement with the CATS attenuated total backscatter.
-The variation in the pitch correction is caused by the uncorrected tag lag, which can shift the laser spot geolocation compared to the CATS backscatter data along the track of the ISS, as shown in Figure 2.
-Future studies will be performed to correct the time lag issue in post-processing.
+The variation in the pitch correction is caused by the uncorrected time lag, which can shift the laser spot geolocation compared to the CATS backscatter data along the track of the ISS, as shown in Figure 3.

-Figure 1.
+Figure 2.
 Comparison of the CATS attenuated total backscatter at 1064 (top panel) shows that the surface detected by the instrument (white colors) agrees favorably with the DEM values (green).

-Figure 2.
+Figure 3.
 Comparison of CATS attenuated total backscatter at 1064 (top panel) shows that the surface detected by CATS (white colors) is offset slightly along the CATS track compared to DEM values (green).